 The traditional economic model is a linear economy, which follows a “take-make-dispose” approach.
 In a linear economy, raw materials are extracted, processed into products, and discarded as waste.
 This unsustainable model leads to the depletion of natural resources, pollution, and environmental degradation.

 On the other hand, the circular economy is a regenerative economic model that aims to regenerate natural systems to keep resources in use for as long as possible.
-In a circular economy, resources are kept in use through recycling, reusing, repairing, and remanufacturing.
+In a circular economy, resources are recycled, reused, repaired, and remanufactured.
 The circular economy is a closed-loop system that minimizes waste and promotes sustainability.

 Circular Economy and Sustainability